From Deuteronomy 8:16

-Before we go any further though, let us first get the context of this verse: Moses was speaking to Israel towards the end of their long journey of forty years from Egypt.
+Before we go any further though, let us get the context of this verse: Moses was speaking to Israel towards the end of their long journey of forty years from Egypt.
 He was preparing and warning them at the same time.
 He said, “Be sure you do not feel self-important and forget the Lord your God who brought you from the land of Egypt, the place of slavery, and who brought you through the great, fearful desert of venomous serpents and scorpions, an arid place with no water.
 He made water flow from a flint rock and fed you in the desert with manna (which your ancestors had never before known) so that he might, by humbling you, test you and eventually bring good to you.”

 I want you to pay attention to a small but very important word: ‘SO’.
 In the above passage, Moses says that the great trials the children of Israel experienced were SO that, or in order for good to come to them.
 That was God’s ultimate intention and it is always the same with us.
-You can look at it this way, the trials were a bridge, vehicle, path or way to the good he had for them: they directly contributed towards Israel receiving God’s promised blessing.
+You can look at it this way, the trials were a bridge, vehicle, path or way to the good he had for them.
+They directly contributed towards Israel receiving God’s promised blessing.

 Challenges that God allows do not simply exist in our journey, they actually make good things happen.
 How exactly does that come about?
 I have the perfect illustration and it happens to come from one of my favorite stories of the Bible, the story of Joseph.

 Joseph was a man of excellence and integrity which made his master trust him with everything he owned.
 Potiphar left his household in the young man’s hands, and as chief servant Joseph spent much time at the house.
 Potiphar’s wife was always at home and this inevitably meant they saw each other often in the absence of the woman’s husband.
-Unfortunately, Potiphar’s wife took a liking for Joseph and made advances at him.
+Unfortunately, she took a liking to Joseph and made advances at him.
 Being the person he was—faithful to both God and his master—he rejected her and she eventually used a garment he left behind (as he fled from her) to accuse him.

-Lets go back a bit.
+Let’s go back a bit.
 We all know that Joseph was faithful to God and this is what got him sold to Egypt in the first place.
 Once in Egypt he remained faithful even when he could easily have taken advantage of his master’s absence.
 He was falsely accused and they threw him in the dungeon (Genesis 39:20).

-This is what I believe it would have been like, a short excerpt from a book I wrote Joseph Of Egypt:
+This is what I believe it would have been like, a short excerpt from a book I wrote (Joseph Of Egypt):

 After the prison keeper received Joseph, he closed the doors to the dungeon and took the new prisoner through steep steps downward.
 Joseph looked at his new surroundings.
 With the light from the keeper’s lamp he could vaguely see a large room with several chambers—most occupied by one or two men.